camerahacks/lightroom-macro-pad/README.md

 Although the firmware for this project is functional, this is a work in progress.
 If you find any bugs or issues, please let me know.

-It can be easily ported to other microcontrollers by modifying a few variables.
+It can be easily ported to other microcontrollers by modifying a few variables in ```config.py```.
 For example, I've since created a macro pad to be used with Pimoroni's Tiny 2040 board.

 I periodically add more pictures and details so it is easier for other folks to create their own macro pad.